NuricoVicyyanto/NuricoVicyyanto/README.md

 ## I'm a Student
 - 👋 Hi, I’m @NuricoVicyyanto
-- 👀 I’m interested in Website
+- 👀 I’m interested in ....y
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .....b
-- 📫 How to reach me ...

 <!---
 NuricoVicyyanto/NuricoVicyyanto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.